Loading...

 WHO WE ARE:

-The Fairness Center is a nonprofit law firm that provides free legal services to those hurt by public-sector union officials.
+The Fairness Center is a nonprofit law firm providing free legal services to those hurt by public-sector union officials.
 We advocate for our clients both in the court of law and the court of public opinion.

 WHO WE SERVE: